 We knew some of these changes were coming, but now that they’re here, some are rather finicky.
 One example is reachability, this has been around for a while and works by pulling the screen down.
 This makes it easier to reach the top of the screen with one-handed use on a larger phone.
 On an iPhone Plus model, you lightly double tap the home button.
 On an iPhone X, you invoke reachability by swiping downward on the gesture bar at the bottom of the iPhone X’s screen.
 This sounds simple but it’s actually quite tricky.
 For some, there was confusion about this gesture: One reviewer was trying to swipe upward from the bottom of the screen and then swipe the app window down in order to activate reachability.
 It didn't work.

 These issues were faced by technology bloggers and reviewers.
 These are people paid to review lots of different phones and devices all year round.
 If they have difficulty, some people won’t be able to find certain gestures at all.
 In some cases, they may simply never know they exist.
-There are some people who use iPads to access the Internet who are completely unaware of gesture controls.
+There are some people who use an iPad to access the Internet who are completely unaware of gesture controls.

 This seems like Apple are trying very hard to keep the iPhone platform as unique as possible, while not thinking about simplicity and the user experience.
 Why not just add a virtual home button which disappears when you don’t need it?
-This would be recognisable and user friendly.
+This would be recognisable and user-friendly.
 Did Apple decide not to “because Android did it first”?

 Alexa and Google Voice are becoming very popular in the home and office.
 Vocal interaction with devices like the Amazon Echo improves on an almost weekly basis.
 With fewer physical buttons on our smart devices, we will have a world of technology controlled by gestures and voice commands.
 This also brings other benefits.
 If a device has no buttons, wireless charging and behind the glass speakers then it should be more resistant to water and dust.
 This will always be something customers want on devices costing £1000.